arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 ## How It Works

-Attaching a an external relay to the Nano 33 IoT screwterminal lets you control circuits that are powered separately.
+Attaching an external relay to the Nano 33 IoT screwterminal lets you control circuits that are powered separately.
 In this tutorial we will be using a relay module attached to the Nano Screw Terminal Shield to control a pump, providing water for one of our plants from the Arduino IoT Cloud thanks to the functionality of the [Arduino Nano 33 IoT](https://store.arduino.cc/products/arduino-nano-33-iot).

 We will also connect a soil moisture sensor creating a sophisticated smart garden setup, capable of: